 Some of us just don’t have the energy to play fetch with our dogs. it’s factual.
 Some smart people created automatic ball launchers for dogs so our pooch can keep on playing for as long as he or she wants…… without requiring our presence!

 Now, you can imagine than with dogs and without supervision, the manufacturers had to work on some specific features to make these devices useful.
 The main one is a motion detector to pause the machine whenever the dog is standing in front to avoid accidents.
 The mechanism from the moment the ball is dropped in until it is thrown out has to be near-perfect.
 The settings for both distance and angle have to be straightforward to change.

-iFetch’s Design Is Elegant — Round, bi-coloured, it kind of looks like a UFO that landed on your floor.
+iFetch’s Design Is Elegant — Round, bi-colored, it kind of looks like a UFO that landed on your floor.
 When you compare it to other ball launchers, you have a little gem here.
-The throwing range is managed using the button at the front, and is elegantly using three LEDs for your to see what you chose.
+The throwing range is managed using the button at the front and is elegantly using three LEDs for you to see what you chose.

 iFetch Runs On Battery Mode & Main Socket — Many people use it indoors and set it up to throw at 10ft (3m) so they can easily plug it to their main socket, but what about those who want to use iFetch outside?
 Don’t you worry, it can work on a battery mode (included and rechargeable) and after testing, iFetch can throw balls for approximately 30 hours on a fully charged set of 6 c-cell batteries.

 Three Launch Distance Settings — Whether your dog is a hardcore runner or your flat is a tiny studio, you may have different preferences and iFetch made sure it could cater to all!
 You can set the launch distance to 10 feet, 20 feet, or 30 feet (3, 6 or 9 meters.)
 Press the button to cycle through the three different distance settings.